ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISurfaceExtentTriangulatorInitializer.rst

 ISurfaceExtentTriangulatorInitializer
 =====================================

-.. py:class:: ISurfaceExtentTriangulatorInitializer
+.. py:class:: ansys.stk.core.graphics.ISurfaceExtentTriangulatorInitializer

    object

    Triangulates an extent on a central body into a triangle mesh and a surrounding boundary.
 The mesh is commonly visualized with the triangle mesh primitive or surface mesh primitive.
 The boundary is commonly visualized with the polyline primitive.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISurfaceExtentTriangulatorInitializer

 Overview
 --------